A patella tendon rupture or patella tendon strain is a partial, or complete tear of the patella tendon at the front of the knee.

-The patella tendon or patella ligament as it is sometimes called connects the patella or kneecap to the front of the tibia or shin bone at a protrusion called the tibial tuberosity.
+The patella tendon (or patella ligament) connects the patella to the front of the tibia (shin bone).
+Specifically at a point on the tibia called the tibial tuberosity.
 Its function is to act as a lever arm for the quadriceps muscles.

 What can the athlete do?

 Cold can be applied for 10 minutes every hour for the first 24 to 48 hours depending on how bad the injury is.

-A doctor may prescribe NSAID's or anti-inflammatory medication, for example, Ibuprofen for pain relief and to help decrease swelling.
+A doctor may prescribe NSAID or anti-inflammatory medication, for example, Ibuprofen for pain relief and to help decrease swelling.

 Rehabilitation after a patella tendon rupture is extremely slow and it may take between 6 and 12 months before the patient is able to return to sports.